Quick Start Guide

 Take care to only /consent people you trust, lest they hide your corpse

-Right-clicking merchant and trainer NPCs will open an interaction UI
+Right-click merchants and trainer NPCs to open an interaction UI

-Most merchants will only buy items similar to what they sell
+Most merchants will only buy items similar to what they sell, but some shady individuals exist who will buy anything

-Quest item descriptions will often provide clues regarding their use
+Quest item descriptions will often provide clues regarding their use, if not, try asking the quest-giver

 Quest bags are typically designed to hold 1 item per slot (if you forget the quest requirements)